cowens87/wheather_sweater/README.md

 }
 ```
 ### Users Table
 - The Users Table represents all authenticated users for Whether, Sweater? application.
-Users are represented in the application as the current user and can also be represented as a friend of another registered user.

 ## Achievements
 - Continuous deployment to Heroku.